AnantLad/AJ_Store/README.md

 ---

-## 📦 Docker Usage in This Project
+## Docker Usage in This Project

 The application is split into multiple Docker containers:

 - **NGINX Container**
-  - contains build file of frontend
+  - Contains build file of frontend
   - Acts as a reverse proxy
   - Runs the React application
   - Routes API requests and serves frontend content